YU-Zhejian/LinuxMiniPrograms/Readme.md

 # ReadMe For YuZJLab LinuxMiniPrograms

-This file is written in Markdown, a light-weight Markup language.
+This file is written in Markdown, a lightweight Markup language.
 If you have no idea how to read them, you may use Pandoc (<https://www.pandoc.org/>) or Markdown editors like Typora (<https://www.typora.io/>) if you have access to a Graphical User Interface (GUI).
+This documentation can be converted to PDF, HTML or other various formats by Pandoc available from <https://www.pandoc.org/>.

 ## Copyright

-These programs are designed to cut down time a bioinformatician spent on doing sys-admin work.
+These programs are designed to cut down the time a bioinformatician spent on doing sys-admin work.

 Copyright (C) 2019-2021 YU Zhejian